fostroll/morra/doc/README_BASICS.md

 Calculate joint accuracy score of the unidirectional POS, LEMMA and FEATS predictions on the **test** corpus against the **gold**.
-Both **gold** and **test** (like any input corpora in any ***Morra*** method) may be a name of the file in *CONLL-U* format or list/iterator of sentences in *Parsed CONLL-U*.
+Both **gold** and **test** (like any input corpora in any ***Morra*** method) may be a name of the file in *CoNLL-U* format or list/iterator of sentences in *Parsed CoNLL-U*.

 If **gold** is `None` (default), then loaded *test corpus* is used.
 If **gold** is a ***Corpuscula***'s corpora wrapper, the `.test()` part will be